KoalaTreeHotel/backend-dev-and-APIs-fcc-timestamp-microservice/README.md

 # Timestamp Microservice

 Returns the Unix timestamp (in milliseconds) of date input by the user.
 Uses Node and Express.
-FCC final project.
+FCC Backend API final project.

 Instructions: